kvz/bash3boilerplate/README.md

 <!--more-->

-When hacking up Bash scripts, there are often higher level things like logging, configuration, command-line argument parsing that:
+When hacking up Bash scripts, there are often things like logging, command-line argument parsing, safer execution that:

  - You need every time
- - Come with a number of pitfalls to avoid
+ - Come with a number of pitfalls you'll want to avoid
  - Keep you from your actual work

 Here's an attempt to bundle those things in a generalized way so that